 2) Determine your fund's trustee(s)

 The trustee of your family trust has an important role, as they have the ultimate power over who receives money from the trust.
-Typically, you would nominate yourself as trustee, or have a corporate trustee with yourself acting as company director.
+They also hold a fiduciary duty to act in the best interests of beneficiaries.
+Typically, you would nominate yourself as trustee, or have a corporate trustee with yourself acting as the company director.

-In some rare instances, you may decide to choose a third party to act as your trustee.
+In some rare instances, you may choose a third party to act as your trustee.
+This could be a family member or a professional individual, such as a financial adviser or lawyer.

 3) Identify your beneficiaries

 Typically, a beneficiary of your family trust can only come from within your family unit.
-As a beneficiary, the trust deed states the extent to which they're entitled to income from the trust.
+The trust deed sets out the extent to which they're entitled to income or capital from the trust.

 In the case of a discretionary trust (or family trust), you can set these entitlement percentages as you see fit.
 For a unit (or fixed) trust, these percentages are set out within the trust deed.